martian422/ReDDiT/README.md

 * **The ReDDiT framework.**
   1. Multi-index corruption and derived low-discrepancy rehash sampler (in **diffusion.py**).
   2. Modified objective with RepA for discrete diffusion processes.
-  3. 2D-RoPE, min-SNR-5 and RMSNorm modification for modern transformers.
+  3. 2D-RoPE, min-SNR-5 modification for modern transformers.
 * **Sampler Extension.**
-  1. Predict-remask sampler for MaskGIT-style methods (works worse than our rehash sampler).
+  1. Predict-remask sampler for MaskGIT-style methods (as the baseline).
   2. Discrete Flow Matching sampler (requires more steps for optimal performance).

 We will release the weights for further study.
 Please star to stay tuned.

-By the way, we find that expanding mask indices **more useful** on text-to-image generation training, which will be updated and discussed later.
+By the way, we noticed that expanding mask indices **more useful** on text-to-image generation training, which will be updated and discussed later.
 If you're already trying [MMaDA](https://github.com/Gen-Verse/MMaDA), which is a great work with extensive text-to-image training, try to replace its *t2i_generate* sampler with ours, which works better and more efficiently!

-If you find our rehashing noise or proposed sampler helpful, please cite our work, thanks!
+If you find our rehashing noise or proposed sampler helpful, please consider cite our work, thanks!

 ### Acknowledgements
-This repository was built off of [MDLM](https://github.com/kuleshov-group/mdlm).
+This repository was built off of [MDLM](https://github.com/kuleshov-group/mdlm), with min-SNR reference to [UniDisc](https://github.com/alexanderswerdlow/unidisc), representation alignment from [REPA](https://github.com/sihyun-yu/REPA), extended sampler implementation from [DFM](https://github.com/facebookresearch/flow_matching) and [MaskGIT](https://github.com/google-research/maskgit).
+Thanks to all the authors for their great work.

 ## Citation
 ```